Shawn-the-star/Minecraft-PY/README.md

 # About the Game

-This was just a side project i worked on while watching a stream, so don't expect me to fix the bugs There are only 4 blocks becaue i was lazy
+This was just a side project i worked on while watching a stream, so don't expect me to fix the bugs.
+There are only 4 blocks becaue i was lazy. the world is 25 x 25 blocks

 # Controls
 ```